keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 Most guides out there require rubber sheets and cork or wood while this guide will **only require common household items**.

 ### Results
-My drum is now sensitive enough that you can just poke it with a finger to register a don- kas need a tap.
+My drum is now sensitive enough that you can just touch the face of the drum to register a don while kas just need a tap.
 Here's a video of it -> https://youtu.be/R7-cOTQOhUM

 ### Inspiration